NB: This article contains spoilers.

 In Horror: Emily in 13 Hrs, amongst others.

 Gemma Atkinson has been carving herself out a rather nice career in horror movies of late.
 She’s the lead in the upcoming Night Of The Living 3D Dead.
-Her latest film, the Renny Harlin directed The Dyatlov Pass Incident, recently played at FrightFest, and she featured alongside Mark Hamill in flight terror Airbourne.
+Her latest movie, the Renny Harlin directed The Dyatlov Pass Incident, recently played at FrightFest, and she featured alongside Mark Hamill in flight terror Airbourne.
 Unfortunately for Gemma, she’s yet to appear in anything that’s actually been any good, including her horror debut 13 Hrs.

 Jonathan Glendening’s werewolf-in-a-remote-country-house movie is a very by the numbers offering, in which Atkinson stars as the promiscuous best friend of the heroine alongside Draco Malfoy and that guy who played the son in My Family.
 They’re chased around dark corridors and ripped to pieces by something that’s largely unseen and has the vision of a person holding a red filter over a lens.
-The film does have some nice gore make up effects at times.
+The movie does have some nice gore make up effects at times.

 Gemma seems to be playing to type, trading on her lad’s mag image, but she looks the part of a horror movie victim at least, and it’s not her fault that the script could have used a little more attention.
 It’s a shame that her character goes out by blowing her head off with a shotgun.